osmosis-labs/osmosis/x/ibc-rate-limit/README.md

 proportional to the tokens that have left the chain.

-This strategy cannot be implemented at the moment because IBC does not track the amount of tokens in escrow across all channels (https://github.com/cosmos/ibc-go/issues/2664).
+This strategy cannot be implemented at the moment because IBC does not track the amount of tokens in escrow across all channels ([github issue](https://github.com/cosmos/ibc-go/issues/2664)).
 Instead, we use the current supply on Osmosis for all denoms (i.e.: treat native and non-native tokens the same way).
 Once that ticket is fixed, we will update this strategy.

 ##### Caching